Osei Kwame Despite: Personal life

 Despite has a wife and nine children.
 Kennedy Osei Asante, his first son, is the General Manager of Despite Media.
-In 2019, he married Tracy in an expensive ceremony that drew the attention of many people both inside and outside the country.
 He is noted for collecting luxurious vehicles and has a great love for exotic cars.
-He purchased a 3'000'000$ Bugatti Chiron in February 2022 to mark his 60th birthday, making him one of just 5 individuals in Africa who own a Bugatti.
+He purchased a $3,000,000 Bugatti Chiron in February 2022 to mark his 60th birthday, making him and Fkay one of just 5 individuals in Africa who own a Bugatti.

+Despite Automobile Museum

+In 2025, he opened the Despite Automobile Museum in East Legon, Accra; the facility was commissioned by the Asantehene, Otumfuo Osei Tutu II, on 1 June 2025, and has been described by Ghanaian media as Ghana’s first “world-class” automobile museum, with reports highlighting a collection of more than 60 classic and luxury vehicles.